malinhanak/backend-hg-community/README.md

 ## Development documentation

+When the server is running, current API documentations can be found on `/api/docs`.

 This project needs connection to a mongoDB atlas instance, using database:
 `hg-dv` and `hg_TEST`, with collections `horses` and `users`, in both.
 For development and tests.